-- Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has responsibility for the administration of those affairs.
-In South Ayrshire Council the designated officer is the Head of Finance and ICT as Section 95 Officer; - · Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - · Approve the Statement of Accounts.
+- Make arrangements for the proper administration of its financial affairs and to secure that the proper officer of the Council has responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
+In South Ayrshire Council that officer is the Head of Finance and ICT. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003). - Approve the Annual Accounts for signature.